Darshan1904/Dashboard_UI_Template/README.md

-# Project Name: Genoshi Dashboard

 ## Overview
-This repository contains the code for the Genoshi Dashboard, a web application developed as part of a frontend test for a company.
+This repository contains the code for the Dashboard, a web template developed as part of a frontend test for a company.
 The dashboard provides various features, including a Profile Dashboard, Create New Graph Page, Graph Details Page, Account Settings, and a Pricing page.
 The application is built using TypeScript, React, and Tailwind CSS.

 ## Website Link
 [Genoshi Dashboard](https://genoshi-three.vercel.app/)